Analysis | Bloated Central Bank Balance Sheets Are the Real Risk

 To say that central bank purchases have had a large effect on yields would be an understatement.
 One way of seeing this is to split the yield of a longer-dated bond into the part that reflects the expected path of interest rates over the life of the security from everything else.
 That “everything else” is the term premium.
 This should compensate investors for, say, sudden surges in inflation.
 Clearly, this is no longer true.
 Depending on what model you use, the term premium on 10-year Treasury reached a high of 450 basis points to 500 basis points in the early 1980s.
 At the nadir of the pandemic, it was minus 100 points and is now about minus 10 points.
 To be clear, this means that you get less buying a 10-year Treasury than would be suggested by the expected path of rates over the life of the bond — expectations that are almost certainly too low.

 The driving down of government bond yields also compressed yields and spreads on investment-grade and junk bonds.
 That was the intent.
 Junk spreads reached their narrowest level ever in June of last year.
 With so little yield available in fixed income and central banks seemingly always on hand to bail them out, investors flooded into equities.
 As a result, many developed-world equity indexes are either very expensive or, in the case of the U.S., not far off their most expensive levels ever based on valuation measures that are a decent guide to future returns.
-That is what a decade-and-a-half of market manipulation by central banks has done.
+That is what a decade and a half of market manipulation by central banks has done.

 The policies of zero or negative rates and seemingly infinite QE looked idiotic when they were adopted, and time has not been kind.
 Paradoxically, they could only be sustained if central banks were wrong, and their policies failed to spark inflation.
 Now that inflation has taken hold, rates will go up substantially and balances sheets will need to shrink.